 All these episodes appear in Lord Bath's autobiography - 11-volumes and over two million words so far; astonishingly, he types all his press cuttings into it - intended for publication once everyone in it is dead.
+Before writing his one in it is dead.
 Before writing his autobiography, he commits his thoughts to a journal.
 "Like a love letter to myself."
 He shows it to me very reluctantly.
 The first words I see are "my paranoia".
-"That relates to my personality.
-Having been persecuted by my fam-ily who didn't see the way I fitted in with them, I keep a good record of it."
+"That relates to my personal-ity: Having been persecuted by my fam-ily who didn't see the way I fitted in with them, I keep a good record of it.

-N THE book I find a character called Chris.
+'N THE book I find a character called Chris.
 Could this be Lord Bath's estranged brother, evicted from Longleat on the death of their father?
-"I suddenly remembered Chris was in the coops," it reads, and might be offended suddenly remembered Chris was in the room," it reads, "and might be offended that his wife was flirting with me," Chris then accuses Lord Bath of having conjugal relations with his pug dog, "Oh yes," laughs Lord Bath,"I remember the incident."
+"I suddenly remembered Chris was in the room," it reads, "and might be offended that his wife was flirting with me."
+Chris then accuses Lord Bath of having conjugal relations with his pug dog.
+"Oh yes," laughs Lord Bath, "I remember the incident."
 Next comes, "Running for God, when Alexander discovers he has been resurrected."
 But it turns out to be just a chapter of one of his novels.

 Lord Bath is shrewd, self-absorbed, excitable and articulate.
 Sincere, intense, affectionate and affable.
 But is he mad?
-"I don't think there's a question to begins with sea...
+"I don't think there's a question to